Australian Government Bureau of Meteorology, Queensland

 Thomson River:

-The Thomson River at Camoola Park was last observed at 2.70 metres at 6:00 am Friday and slowly falling, above the minor flood level.
+The Thomson River at Camoola Park was at 2.40 metres at 7:00 am Saturday and rising, above the minor flood level (2.00 m).

-The Thomson River at Camoola Park will continue falling but is expected to remain above the minor flood level (2.00 m) into Sunday.
+Further rises are expected and the Thomson River at Camoola Park is expected to remain above the minor flood level (2.00 m) over the next few days

-The Thomson River at Longreach is currently at 3.37 metres and falling slowly, above the minor flood level.
+The Thomson River at Longreach is currently at 2.40 metres and rising slowly, below the minor flood level (3.30 m).

-The Thomson River at Longreach is expected to fall below the minor flood level (3.30 m) late Saturday afternoon.
+The Thomson River at Longreach may reach the minor flood level (3.30 m) from late Sunday.
+Higher levels are likely as floodwater arrives.

-There are no current observations available for the Thomson River at Jundah, however the river level is estimated to be below the minor flood level and rising slowly.
+No recent observations are available for Blackall.
+Based on the nearby automatic gauge, the river is estimated to be below the minor flood level (2.00 m) and falling slowly.

 Cooper Creek: